mttgll/ALE/README.md

 * ### ACT must be running in order for ACT to save logs.
   * If ACT is not running during a chat, the chat log will not be saved.
-  * Some chat logs are saved in the game's log files.
-At this time, ALE does not parse the game's log files.

 * ### ALE only parses ACT logs.
 It does not create ACT logs.
+It also does not parse or sanitize the game's log files at this time.

 * ### I recommend to also use screenshots, video recording, and/or manually copying and pasting chat logs in addition to using this tool for backing up chat logs.